There is an old saying, “Change is as good as a holiday.” But could it also be that a holiday is a good change?

 Studies have shown that travelling can improve our overall health and well-being because:

-- It creates new experiences for us, which in turn, leads to more happiness.
+- It creates new experiences for us, which leads to more happiness.

 - It generates new positive emotions such as excitement and anticipation.